fatimaazzam/TaskManagement/README.md

    the database via Model.
 4. The View will render an appropriate template along with the retrieved data to the user.

+## Bulma:
+Bulma is a free, open source framework that provides ready-to-use frontend components that you can easily combine to build responsive web interfaces [3].

 ## APIs

 ### UML Diagrams